OmarHeshamShehab/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/Readme.md

 At this time you have fully functional On-Prem deployed Scale Unit which includes:
 - Channel DB
 - Async Client
-- ASP.NET Core 6 based Retail Server capable of interacting with HQ via RTS
+- ASP.NET 8 based Retail Server capable of interacting with HQ via RTS
 - Cloud POS

 You can find URLs corresponding to just deployed CPOS and CSU if you review the Base Installer's log towards the end when CSU and CPOS are health-checked.
 In order to populate the Channel DB with data from HQ you will need to execute the step \#28 from [here](https://docs.microsoft.com/en-us/dynamics365/commerce/dev-itpro/retail-store-scale-unit-configuration-installation) assuming you have already performed previous steps described in that document.